 As we get closer to Christmas, my son Miles keeps talking about Santa and the presents he is getting.
 He is 4 so it’s the first year he can really anticipate Christmas and is getting crazy excited.
-It’s cute and all….I love experiencing the wonder and magic of the holiday through my boys’ eyes, but it did make me reflect on how we would also focus on the giving aspect of the holiday as well.
+It’s cute and all….I love experiencing the wonder and magic of the holiday through my boys’ eyes.
+But it did make me reflect on how we should also focus on the giving aspect of the holiday as well.

 The idea of creating something with a few craft supplies and lots of love and intention really embodies what gift giving is all about.
 We started this last year and the family loved receiving gifts for the boys.
 They made these adorable painted magnets and handed them to all their relatives at Christmas.